-The best way to work out if a space is a vanity gallery is to look at where their revenue is coming from.
+The best way to determine if a space is a vanity gallery is to look at where their revenue is coming from.
 If it is from the art buyer, then it is a gallery in the traditional sense.
-The gallery is representing your work because they believe in it, and they will work on your behalf to sell it (and will take commission – up to 50% normally.)
-If their revenue is coming solely from you, the artist, by you hiring the space, then it is what is known as a vanity gallery.
-The actual term ‘vanity gallery’ is relatively new (and more prominent in the US), however it is a concept that has been going for quite some time.
+The gallery is representing your work because they believe in it, and they will work on your behalf to sell it.
+Their commission, which can reach 50% of the sale price, may feel excessive, but they cover all the costs of the exhibit: staff time, gallery costs, invitations, advertising and marketing, and more!
+If their revenue derives solely from you, the artist, and the fees you pay for renting the space and hosting an exhibit, then it is what is known as a vanity gallery.
+The actual term “vanity gallery” goes back only a decade or so, but the concept of preying on artists’ dreams is as old as time…

 What isn’t a vanity gallery?